-- Depending on the competency, it might be more appropriate to describe one situation in rich detail (for example, a situation about resolving a problem), or alternatively, provide a list of ways in which you demonstrate the competency daily (for example, time management/organisational skills). - As a guide, we recommend that you address each competency in approximately 2-3 paragraphs.
-(Applicants should try to keep the competency statement to no more than half a page). - Check the key responsibilities and the context of the role to ensure that the examples are relevant.

-The SHARE model can assist you when preparing examples for your competency statement:
+- 1. Use the competency profile and key behaviours as a guide when framing your examples. (you do not need to specifically address each competency and behaviour listed in the competency profile). - 2.
+Depending on the skill, it might be more appropriate to describe one situation in rich detail (for example, a situation about resolving a problem), or alternatively, provide a list of ways in which you demonstrate the skill daily (for example, time management/organisational skills). - 3.
+The SHARE model can assist you when preparing examples: